AlainDaccache/Quantropy/README.md

 ## Getting Started

-This project is an attempt to shed light on this question that has puzzled researchers over the past century.
+This project is an attempt on shedding light to this question that has puzzled researchers over the past century.
-It is the culmination of three years of learning about the financial markets, in order to develop a platform that hopes to provide a comprehensive and unified approach to trading the financial markets.
+It is the culmination of three years of learning about the financial markets, in order to develop a platform in the hopes of providing a comprehensive and unified approach to trading the financial markets.

 To fetch and run the project, you can choose one of the methods below.
 If successful, `Quantropy` should now be running [here](http://127.0.0.1:5000/).

 ### Docker

-Basic, will eventually need `docker-compose`.

 ```bash
 docker pull matilda